anibalcoral/OpenShift-Virtualization-GitOps/README.md

 - To run this lab you will need a playbook called `setup-workshop-repos.yaml` that is not included in this repository.
 If you would like to run this lab, please contact [@anibalcoral](https://github.com/anibalcoral) or [@lgchiaretto](https://github.com/lgchiaretto).

-**Note**: The Apps repository is cloned and the install cluster will change the branches to `-$GUID` to be unique to prevent conflicts with other workshops participants.
+**Note**: The Apps repository is cloned and the install cluster will change the branches to `-GUID` to be unique to prevent conflicts with other workshops participants.

 # Workshop Architecture